Roll20/roll20-character-sheets/Fading Suns 2nd Edition Revised/README.md

 - Added section for Body Modifications (a.k.a.
 Cyberware)
 - Roll queries (stance selection in initiative roll & goal bonus/penalty) can now be translated from English
 - Reverted to regular d20 symbol on roll buttons
+- Ensured a natural 1 still is a success even when the goal is lower than 0 due to a high-enough goal penalty
 - Minor cosmetic updates

 ## 1.0.1